 - Jointer plane

-- Any blade with a 30 degree Primary grind and a 28 degree sharpened Edge
+- Any blade with a 30-degree Primary grind and a 28 degree sharpened Edge

 The plane in this video is a Stanley Bailey number 7.
-It is fitted with a Victor hand forged plane iron and custom handles.
+It is fitted with a Victor hand-forged plane iron and custom handles.
 The sharpening method will work with any plane iron.

 How do I use this sharpening system?

 The concept of this sharpening system or honing guide is very simple.
 Unlike other honing guides which require more practical skill, this system guides you automatically.
 Because the plane irons are fixed in a carriage or Sledge at the correct angle the likelihood of use train from that angle is zero to none.
 Using this system does require some skill but very little.
 The main thing to remember is that the Oil stone will be only 50 mm wide or 2 in imperial.
-Some Brides will be wider than this. because of this, you will need to move the carriage during the shopping process from left to right right to left.
-Me to you to me!!!
+Some Brands will be wider than this. because of this, you will need to move the carriage during the sharpening process from left to right right to left.
+Me to you, you to me!!!

 The honing guide sharpening step-by-step